 - Plastic handle may break

-Corona RazorTOOTH 10 Inch Folding Pruning Saw – Best Go-To Pruning Saw
+Corona RazorTOOTH 10 Inch Folding Saw – Best Go-To Hand Saw

-- Best go-to pruning saw for cutting small to medium branches.
+- Best go-to hand saw for cutting small to medium branches.

 - Curved 10-inch blade designed for faster and cleaner cutting.